Chewsterchew/kahoot-hack/README.md

 #Install Guide (Linux Ubuntu)

 1) Run `sudo apt-get update`

 2) Install dependicies with `sudo apt-get install git python3.5 python3.5-dev`

 3) Git Clone the Repo with `git clone https://github.com/Chewsterchew/kahoot-hack.git kahoot-hack` and then `cd kahoot-hack`

+4) Run a program with `python3.5 program.py` replacing program with what you want, such as flood or play.

 #Important Info
 This is only a fork of an existing repo, I just forked it to fix some spelling errors bothering me.